robbinwilson24/finance-calculator/README.md

 ## How to use: <a name="how-to"/>
 The program starts with an initial monetary value of £1000.00.
-The user is able to perform n=any of the following actions:
+The user is able to perform any of the following actions:
 - Deposit funds : By inputting a value into the input field and clicking the deposit button.
 - Withdraw funds: By inputting a value into the input field and clicking the withdraw button.
 - Add interest: By clicking the "Interest" button (Which will add 5% to the account balance.